 "Give me your shoes," Meryl ordered.
 The boy didn't respond immediately, clearly baffled by her demand.
 "Your shoes!
 I'm not walking barefoot into a boiler room!
 You can get an insulated heavy-suit later, you'll be fine!"

 "Oh," said the boy, meekly.
 "Right."
 He dutifully toed out of his shoes and Meryl stepped into them.
 They were too large by at least two sizes, but at least they were something.
 Then he just stood there, staring at her.

 "Well?"Meryl hollered.
 "GO!"
 The boy jumped in alarm, then turned to run in the opposite direction.
 She heard his stocking feet thudding against the plate metal floor as he disappeared around the corner, and could only pray he would do as she said.

 Her own feet made even louder thud noises, and she made her steps as quickly and carefully as she could, not wanting to trip in the boy's over-large shoes.
 It wasn't long until she found herself at the boiler room, back again after so many long years…

 The massive metal door was open—thank god, she wouldn't have to pull the damn thing free herself—and Meryl ran inside.
-The swell of heat was intense, almost knocking her backward, but she found her balance and clambered up the few steps to the foreman's platform near the room's entrance.
+The swell of heat was intense and she squinted against the scalding, dry air, trying to get her bearings.

 "Open it!"
 Meryl shouted, and the man nearest her did as she bade him.
 She unloaded the sand onto the coals and immediately turned for another load.
 Clark was right behind her, and two other men joined them, ferrying sand to cover the coals and keep the heat from the boilers above.